uswds/uswds-site/pages/getting-started/developers.md

 ## Accessibility

-The Design System also meets the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and are compliant with [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
+The Design System also meets the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and conforms to the standards of [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
 We’re happy to answer questions about accessibility — email us for more information.

 ## Contribution guidelines